Kennedy Agyapong Vs Anas: What The $18m Defamation Loss Means For The Former MPs' Ghana Assets

 There must also be an absence of fraud and must not violate Ghanaian public policy, morality, or fundamental principles of justice.

-Procedure for enforcing a foreign judgment in Ghana
+Procedure for enforcing foreign judgments in Ghana

 When seeking to enforce a foreign judgment under common law, Clinton explained that the creditor must initiate fresh proceedings in a Ghanaian court.